mluyo3414/katacoda-scenarios/installing-jenkins-using-helm/step2.md

 Let's find which values the Jenkins Chart allows us to modify (the options shown are the **default** chart options).

+Note: The `| less` option was added so you can scroll through the terminal.
+Exit that view mode by pressing `q`.

-`helm show values jenkins/jenkins --version 3.4.0`{{execute}}
+`helm show values jenkins/jenkins --version 3.4.0 | less`{{execute}}

-An easier way to see all the **default** options, is to save them in a file.
+An easier way to see all the **default** options, is to save them in a file or use `| less`.

 `helm show values jenkins/jenkins --version 3.4.0 > values.yaml`{{execute}}

-You can see the values.yaml in VSCode as it is saved in the top level of the local environment.
+You can see the `values.yaml` in VSCode as it is saved in the top level of the local environment.

 We are going to set the application storage to false since our ephemeral working environment does not offer a persistent volume and it will cause an error in our deployment.
 In order to do that, we need to change the `persistent` option to `false`.
 You can locate this option around **line 710** in `values.yaml` or search for the following block: